-The supraspinatus muscle is one of the most common trouble makers when it comes to shoulder pain.
+The supraspinatus muscle is one of the most common troublemakers when it comes to shoulder pain.

-It is a member of the rotator cuff group.
+It belongs to the rotator cuff group.

 This way it can contribute to the following aches.
 Click on the corresponding link to learn how to get yourself out of pain.

 The intensity of the red color in the pictures indicates how common it is to feel pain in the respective area.

 The darker the red, the likelier it is to experience pain if the supraspinatus contains active trigger points.

 Trigger points in this muscle can cause pain during the following movements.

 Please remember that those are just examples and do not display a complete list.

 In general, you may have problems with all movements that require lifting your arm at and above shoulder level.